Montgomery County Parental Alienation Lawyer

 As a divorced parent, you probably spend a lot of time wondering what your kids are doing when you aren’t around.
 You may even worry what the other parent says about you to your children.
 Your ex may blame you for the divorce and make it appear as if you’re a bad person.
 Sometimes, these types of negative remarks affect the way your children view you.
 This harmful psychological phenomenon is known as parent alienation syndrome.

 Criticizing a former spouse and putting him or her down in front of the children can be psychologically damaging, both for the child and the parent.
 Children who grow up in this type of a negative environment can have trouble relating to the other parent or struggle with their own relationships in the future.

-At the Montgomery County Law Offices of Sheryl R. Rentz, our attorneys have represented many clients dealing with the issue of parental alienation.
+At the Law Offices of Sheryl R. Rentz, our Montgomery County family law attorneys have represented many clients dealing with the issue of parental alienation.
 We strongly believe that children should not be manipulated into becoming victims of parental disputes during or after a divorce.
 Contact us today at (610) 645-0100 or (866) 290-9292 to discuss your situation.

 Spotting the Red Flags of Parental Alienation

 Parental alienation can happen when one parent consciously or unconsciously brainwashes a child to have negative thoughts about the other parent.
 Once a child begins to feel alienated from one parent, it can result in permanent damage that is difficult to repair.